-The Fiscal Year 2016-17 adopted budget includes funding to place the measures on the November 8, 2016 ballot.
+The Fiscal Year 2016-17 adopted budget includes funding to place the measure on the November 8, 2016 ballot.

 If the ballot measure is approved by the voters, it would generate an estimated \$176 million over a 10 -year period, with the actual revenues determined by economic conditions.
 (As stated in the proposed ballot question, the estimated tax revenues for the first year is \$16 million; this 10-year estimate includes an inflation escalator.)
-On an annual basis, city staff will prepare a spending plan for Citizen Oversight Committee compliance review.
-If the Measure is approved by the voters, the initial spending plan will be brought forward for Council consideration within 30 days after such approval.
 Any proposed expenditures for the initial year will be presented as budget amendments to the FY 2016-17 budget.
 For each subsequent year, the spending plan after review by the Citizen Oversight Committee, will be included in the City Manager's proposed budget for Council consideration as part of the normal budget process.